In this article, we’ll talk about how you can maximize the ROI of your SEO (Search Engine Optimization) and content marketing.

 This part is tricky though, because in 2011 Google has stopped showing organic keywords.
-You can’t even see which keywords results in more conversions anymore.
+You can’t even see which keywords result in more conversions anymore.

 The are some tools that can help you solve this (to a degree).
 For example, Keyword Hero.
 It tries to match your traffic’s keywords with the sessions in Google Analytics.

 But the problem with using this approach alone is that it only gives you visibility until the user leaves the website.
 And if your sales process doesn’t end on the website, you end up not knowing which inquiries resulted in sales.